jacebenson/jace.pro/content/post/2019-07-23-sn-licensing-update/index.md

 So I decided to take a look at the new licensing.
 Here's my notes;

-## Why platform licensing is changins
+## Why platform licensing is changing

 Create Custom tables and extend functionality.